creopse/.github/profile/README.md

 ## About Creopse

-**Creopse** is a cutting-edge hybrid Content Management System (CMS) designed to simplify web development and content management.
+**Creopse** is a hybrid Content Management System (CMS) designed to simplify web development and content management.

 ---